 Did you ever attend a corporate meeting in your night suit?

-Or go for a wedding in your denims and T-Shirt?
+Or go for a wedding in your denim and T-Shirt?

 I did that once (Awkward).

-I accompanied my boss in one of his weekly rounds visiting village level sub-centres and I was dressed for that, oblivious to his intention of attending a wedding after.
+I accompanied my boss in one of his weekly rounds visiting village level sub-centers and I was dressed for that, oblivious to his intention of attending a wedding after.

 No one ever wants to experience such awkwardness 😊

 Similarly, you would not want to present a presentation overloaded with graphics and animations for a board meeting.